top of page

 how to make the invisible hand more visible Definitive Choice

-Choice Architecture makes the invisible hand more visible!
+Choice architecture makes the invisible hand more visible.

-• Transparency-enabled: reporting, documentation, and charts to help communicate the decision.
+• Transparency-enabled: Clear reporting and visuals to communicate the decision process effectively.

 7. Conclusion